Copni/QuizApp/README.md

 # QuizApp
-A python program to train your knowledge
+A python program to test your knowledge